 2. Liseberg Amusement Park

 This is one of the most visited amusement parks in Scandinavia and Europe.
 It features a lot of rides for all ages.
-Among the popular ones are AtmosFear which is the tallest free fall attraction in Europe.
-Try to find a video of it on Youtube to really appreciate the ride.
-Helix, the new generation of roller coaster is said to be one of the best roller coasters in the world.
-A lot of people line-up to try it.
-It all sounds super fun but the scaredy cat in me just chickened out!
+Among the popular ones is AtmosFear which is the tallest free-fall attraction in Europe.
+Try to find a video of it on Youtube to appreciate the ride.
+Helix, the new generation of roller coasters is said to be one of the best roller coasters in the world.
+A lot of people line up to try it.
+It all sounds super fun but the scaredy-cat in me just chickened out!
 It was also a factor that my sister was more scared than I am and was not up for this.
-A part of me regrets for not trying these extreme rides but as they say, better luck next time!
-If you happen to be there during spring or summer then you should definitely experience this.
+A part of me regrets not trying these extreme rides but as they say, better luck next time!
+If you happen to be there during spring or summer then you should experience this.

 3. Gothia Towers

 This is Europe’s largest fully integrated venue which means it can be a hotel (Upper house) and exhibition and congress center.
-It also houses a restaurant, bar, pool and spa.
-These towers are popular landmarks in the area since it among the most up to date structures in Gothenburg.
-Two of the must do things here are to try the famous Shrimp Sandwich in its restaurant, Heaven 23 and the Upper House Spa.
-From the tower, you will get a painting like view which is unbelievably breathtaking.
+It also houses a restaurant, bar, pool, and spa.
+These towers are popular landmarks in the area since it among the most up-to-date structures in Gothenburg.
+Two of the must-do things here are to try the famous Shrimp Sandwich in its restaurant, Heaven 23, and the Upper House Spa.
+From the tower, you will get a painting-like view that is unbelievably breathtaking.
 I took this snap from a moving elevator.
 It looks too pretty – you won’t even believe it’s real!

 4. Fish Church (Feskekôrka)

-From the words fish church, it simply means a place that looks like a church but in fact it’s a fish market.
+The word fish church simply means a place that looks like a church but in fact, it’s a fish market.
 It is a beautiful local architecture by the river bank.
 There are tables and chairs outside where you can eat and chill.
 It was sunny when I was there and Swedes celebrate the presence of the sun.
-They really go out, sit in the grass and enjoy the heat of the sun.
-At first, I was really amused about it.
+They go out, sit in the grass, and enjoy the heat of the sun.
+At first, I was amused by it.
 Some would go sunbathing.
-I mean they literally wear swimwear even if there was no pool or beach.
-It’s a sight you will mostly see as long as there is sun.
+I mean they wear swimwear even if there was no pool or beach.
+It’s a sight you will mostly see as long as there is the sun.